 Noah is a writer and student of medical anthropology.
 He became interested in Intersect because of how it allows authors to use anthropological method to study popular American culture as it evolves as well as how it is actively shaped.
 Additionally, Noah enjoys editing as an opportunity to help students develop unique and powerful arguments about the impact of contemporary technology.

 Adam, a Junior from the Bay Area, is double majoring in biology and anthropology.
 He is fascinated by biology, but remains passionate about social justice and human rights.
 Adam initially became interested in editing for Intersect after spending a summer working for an NGO that studies the social and political implications of biotechnologies.
 He hopes to continue contributing to this cross-discipline conversation while on staff for the journal.

-Advait is a freshman from San Jose, CA, with a deep interest in bioengineering and synthetic biology-based innovations, along with how they can be translated out of the lab and their ethical implications.
+Advait is a sophomore from San Jose, CA, with a deep interest in bioengineering and medical innovations, along with how they can be translated out of the lab and their ethical implications.
 Through Intersect, he is interested in facilitating discussion of current and new work as it pertains to influencing society, and fostering dialogue and ideas about how to understand and treat novel scientific and technological developments.

 Jonathan is a freshman from Orlando, FL deeply interested in the crossroad of physics and bioengineering.
 While currently deciding his major, Jonathan is pursuing research in electrochemistry and taking coursework in biology.
 He describes having joined Intersect as an opportunity to do more beyond interacting with fellow peers in the quest for refining our knowledge about how society receives, and uses emergent biotechnologies that utilize important physical principles in their design.
 He also enjoys reading, and listening to philosophical ideas.